alvaro-prieto/splitLayout/README.md

 - Extensive use of modifier keys (L1, L2, L3, L4 and a contextual modifier: the App layer).
 These modifiers allow you to stack different symbols on the same key.

-- Usage of double keystrokes to write associated or alternative symbols.
+- Usage of double keystrokes to write associated or alternative symbols (marked with a triangle ▲)

 - Usage of a contextual modifier: App Layer, which allows some keys to have specific behaviors in each program, something very useful for personalized keyboard shortcuts.